1980–81 Winnipeg Jets season

-The 1980–81 Winnipeg Jets season was the Winnipeg Jets' second season in the National Hockey League.
-In the 1980-81 season they finished fifth (and last) in the NHL's Smythe Division.
+The 1980–81 Winnipeg Jets season was the Winnipeg Jets' second season in the National Hockey League (NHL).
+In the 1980–81 season they finished fifth (and last) in the NHL's Smythe Division.
 The team scored 246 goals and conceded 400 goals.
 The Jets won 9 games, lost 57 games and tied 14 games.
 They scored 32 points.
+The team also endured an NHL-record 30-game winless streak (23 losses and 7 ties) which included the entire month of November and most of December.

 The Jets were coached by Tom McVie (1 win, 20 losses and 7 ties), Bill Sutherland (6 wins, 20 losses and 3 ties), and Mike Smith (2 wins, 17 losses and 4 ties).

 Offseason

-The Jets named Morris Lukowich as team captain during the off-season, as former captain Lars-Erik Sjöberg announced his retirement at the end of the 1979-80 season.
+The Jets named Morris Lukowich as team captain during the off-season, as former captain Lars-Erik Sjoberg announced his retirement at the end of the 1979–80 season.
 Lukowich had been with Winnipeg since their final season in the WHA, helping the club win the Avco Cup in 1979.

-On June 11, 1980, Winnipeg selected defenseman Dave Babych with the second overall pick in the 1980 NHL Entry Draft.
+On June 11, 1980, Winnipeg selected defenseman Dave Babych with the second overall pick in the 1980 NHL entry draft.
 Babych was a high scoring defenseman with the Portland Winterhawks of the WHL, recording 22 goals and 82 points in 50 games with Portland.
 With their second pick, the Jets selected Moe Mantha from the Toronto Marlboros of the OMJHL, and in the seventh round, the team selected Brian Mullen from the United States national ice hockey team.

 Winnipeg made a few small trades during the off-season, most notably acquiring Rick Bowness from the St. Louis Blues in exchange for Craig Norwich.
-The Jets also acquired Norm Dupont from the Montreal Canadiens for the Jets second round pick in the 1982 NHL Entry Draft.
-Dupont was selected by the Canadiens in the first round of the 1977 NHL amateur draft, however, he picked up only a goal and four points in 35 games with Montreal in the 1979-80 season.
+The Jets also acquired Norm Dupont from the Montreal Canadiens for the Jets second round pick in the 1982 NHL entry draft.
+Dupont was selected by the Canadiens in the first round of the 1977 NHL amateur draft, however, he picked up only a goal and four points in 35 games with Montreal in the 1979–80 season.